-Psychology Grades 11-12 One-half credit/One semester Prerequisite(s): None
+Psychology Grades 11-12

+One-half credit/One semester

 Psychology is an elective in the science of individual behavior.
 Students investigate how people behave and why they behave as they do.
 Students, through application, learn to face and resolve problems of a personal nature and problems involving interaction with other individuals.